-&lt;sup>2 If applicable, please refer to the RFA for details on required information for documenting match.
+$^2$ If applicable, please refer to the Request for Application for details on required information for documenting match.

-- j.
+- b.
+Period of Performance - c.
+PI's Full Name - d.
+Name of the recipient's Authorized Signing Official - e.
+Signature and date - f.
+Donor Name - g.
+Donor address and telephone number - h.
+Dollar amount of cash match contribution - i.
+Dollar amount of in-kind match contribution - j.
 A statement from the donor on whether the recipient/applicant is restricted or unrestricted in how they use the match contribution.
 If restricted, the donor should specify the restriction - k.
 A statement from the donor that their match contribution will be made during the grant period of performance - I. Name of the Donor Authorized Signing Official - m.
 Signature and date